dqlobo/beta-sprayer/README.md

 ## Context

 Some climbers refer to a route as a "problem" because the different moves you make are pieces to the puzzle that allow you to get to the top.
-Contrary to popular belief, strength is often not the most important component of climbing successfully.
+Contrary to popular belief, strength is often not the most important component of climbing successfully, _problem solving is_!

 The best climbers know how to "read" a route and pick out exactly which holds to use at what time.
 It can be frustrating if someone spoils the "beta" (the solution to the route), **so much so that the slang term "Beta sprayer" has become very popular** in climbing circles.
 When prompted, however, getting climbing beta can help you develop as a climber.
 Learning by doing!